RemoteEvilDragon/StudyCareer/Distributions.md

 CLASSIFICATION AND REGULARIZATION

 It's based on classification with integrated hierachical regularization.
-Healthy tissues into CSF,WM,GM.
-Pathologic tissues into necrotic,active,non-enhancing and edema compartment.
+Healthy tissues into CSF,WM,GM.Pathologic tissues into necrotic,active,non-enhancing and edema compartment.

 Decision forest has the advantage of being able to handle multi-class problems and providing a probablistitc output.

 1.The pre-processing phase(denoising,bias-field correction,rescaling,histogram matching),

 2.decision forest classifier

 3.Segmentation of brain tumor images based on integrated hierachical classification and regularization.

 4.Model an energy minmization problem in a conditional random field formulation.

-take attention here,we also compared the proposed approach to our previous method which used svms as a classifier instead of decision forests and which

-had a less sophiscated regularization.
+take attention here,we also compared the proposed approach to our previous method which used svms as a classifier instead of decision forests and which had a less sophiscated regularization.

 It porints out that,they had come with some generalizaiton problems here.